EllenB/better-geo-python/chapters/01_set_up_windows.md

 You can name this repo anything you want.
 In the case here, it is called "testgeo2".

 You can either have a public or private repository.
 In the example below a public repository is chosen.
-You can also a README.md file.
-This file is like the "frontpage" of your repository where you can write a description, links to your code, etc. We can also select "gitignore".
+You can also add a README.md file.
+This file is like the "frontpage" of your repository where you can write a description, links to your code, etc. We can also select "Add .gitignore".
 More later about this but as of now, choose Python from the list:

 ![Alt text](../images/git_image_24.png)